masterl/vector_and_matrix_tdd_trial/README.md

 - A great deal has already been done!
 - ***Class only compiles for if T == float, double or long double***
 - Couldn't figure out yet how to limit class to floating point without creating dummy pointer _class_enable...
+- I'll refactor this in the near future.

 #### Matrix
 - Matrix can be acessed by matrix[line][column]